Simon Faulkner BSocSc (Psychology & Addiction), MCouns.

 The Rhythm2Recovery team is led by Simon Faulkner, a leading practitioner in the design and delivery of evidence based interventions utilising rhythm to assist with social and emotional learning and recovery from trauma.
 He has been closely involved in research into the benefits of drumming and authored over a dozen, peer reviewed, journal articles.

-Simon is well known for his work with the Drug & Alcohol prevention service ‘The Holyoake Institute’ where he conceived, designed and delivered both the multi-award winning DRUMBEAT intervention and its extension, the computer game DRUMBEAT Quest — both programs are used by health and education services in countries across the world.
+Simon is well known for his work with the Drug & Alcohol prevention service ‘The Holyoake Institute’ where he conceived, designed and delivered the multi-award winning DRUMBEAT intervention and its extension, the computer game DRUMBEAT Quest — used by health and education services in countries across the world.
 Since leaving Holyoake, Simon has worked to broaden the R2R model and increase the diversity of its application.

 Simon has extensive experience working cross culturally and has delivered therapeutic interventions and training programs to Aboriginal and Torres Strait Islander communities across Australia as well as 1st Nations communities in both the USA and Canada.
 Simon has also worked closely with trauma services supporting refugee populations from a wide range of backgrounds.